Management: 20th century

-Military habits persisted in some management circles.

 Peter Drucker (1909–2005) wrote one of the earliest books on applied management: Concept of the Corporation (published in 1946).
-It resulted from Alfred Sloan (chairman of General Motors until 1956) commissioning a study of the organisation.
+It resulted from Alfred Sloan (chairman of General Motors until 1956) commissioning a study of the organization.
 Drucker went on to write 39 books, many in the same vein.

-H. Dodge, Ronald Fisher (1890–1962), and Thornton C. Fry introduced statistical techniques into management-studies.
+H. Dodge, Ronald Fisher (1890–1962), and Thornton C. Fry introduced statistical techniques into management studies.
 In the 1940s, Patrick Blackett worked in the development of the applied-mathematics science of operations research, initially for military operations.
-Operations research, sometimes known as "management science" (but distinct from Taylor's scientific management), attempts to take a scientific approach to solving decision-problems, and can apply directly to multiple management problems, particularly in the areas of logistics and operations.
+Operations research, sometimes known as "management science" (but distinct from Taylor's scientific management), attempts to take a scientific approach to solving decision-problems and can apply directly to multiple management problems, particularly in the areas of logistics and operations.